LODGER AGREEMENT

 By: james.park@example.co.uk | 07700 900789

-Double bedroom (first floor, south-facing) with built-in wardrobe at 8 Birchwood Lane, London NW3 4QP
+Double bedroom (first floor, south-facing) with built-in wardrobe and en-suite shower room at 8 Birchwood Lane

-The licence shall commence on 2026-05-01 and shall continue on a rolling periodic basis from one rent period to the next until terminated by either party in accordance with this Agreement.
-As this is an excluded licence with a resident landlord, the statutory written notice requirements of section 3 of the Protection from Eviction Act 1977 do not apply by operation of section 3A(2) of that Act; reasonable notice at common law is sufficient to terminate the licence.
+The licence shall commence on 2026-06-01 and shall continue on a rolling periodic basis from one rent period to the next until terminated by either party in accordance with this Agreement.
+As this is an excluded licence with a resident landlord, the statutory written notice requirements of section 3 of the Protection from Eviction Act 1977 do not apply by operation of section 3A(2) of that Act; the contractual notice period agreed below applies.

-The Lodger shall pay a monthly licence fee of GBP 850.00, due in advance on the 1st day of each calendar month, payable by bank transfer or standing order to an account nominated by the Host.
-The Host intends to rely on the Rent-a-Room Relief provided by Part 7, Chapter 1 of the Income Tax Act 2007, under which rental income up to the annual threshold (currently GBP 7,500) received from letting furnished accommodation in the Host's only or main residence is not subject to income tax.
-If the licence fee is more than 14 days in arrears, the Host may terminate this licence on the notice period specified below and pursue the remedies available at common law.
+The Lodger shall pay a monthly licence fee of £850.00, due in advance on the 1st day of each calendar month, payable by bank transfer or standing order to an account nominated by the Host.
+The Host intends to rely on Rent-a-Room Relief under Part 7 Chapter 1 of the Income Tax Act 2007, under which rental income up to £7,500 per tax year (or £3,750 where the income is shared between two or more people) received from letting furnished accommodation in the Host's only or main residence is exempt from income tax.
+If the licence fee is more than 14 days in arrears, the Host may terminate this licence on the notice period specified in clause NOTICE AND TERMINATION and pursue the remedies available at common law.

 5.